Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Abstract

 \section{Abstract}

-We study continuous-time CRRA portfolio choice in diffusion markets with uncertain estimated coefficients.
-Nature draws a latent parameter from a given distribution and keeps it fixed; the investor cannot observe this parameter and must commit to a parameter-blind policy maximizing an ex-ante objective.
-We treat the uncertainty distribution as an inference-agnostic sampling input.
+We study continuous-time CRRA portfolio choice in diffusion markets with estimated and hence uncertain coefficients.
+Nature draws a latent parameter $\theta\sim q$ at time $0$ and keeps it fixed; the investor never observes $\theta$ and must commit to a single \emph{$\theta$-blind} policy maximizing an ex--ante objective, treating $q$ as a decision-time input.